Matt Perrella

-Matthew "Matt" Perrella (born October 6, 1991) is an American soccer player who plays as a goalkeeper for the Milwaukee Wave in the Major Arena Soccer League.
+Matthew "Matt" Perrella (born October 6, 1991) is an American professional soccer coach and player who plays as a goalkeeper for the Marshall Islands national team.
+He is currently head coach of USL League Two team Ocean City Nor'easters and assistant coach of the Saint Joseph's Hawks men's team in the Atlantic 10 Conference.

-Career
+Club career

 After playing four years of collegiate soccer at Division I Rider University, Perrella went on to get his Master's from Durham University in England.
-While playing for non-league side Durham City A.F.C., he was scouted by Newcastle United F.C. when Durham played the Newcastle United Reserves and won 2–0 with Perrella keeping a clean sheet in an outstanding performance.
-This led to trials with Newcastle United F.C. in England, Udinese Calcio in Italy, LB Châteauroux in France, FK Daugava Rīga in Latvia and APOEL FC in Cyprus.
+While playing for non-league side Durham City, he was scouted by Newcastle United when Durham played the Newcastle United Reserves and won 2–0 with Perrella keeping a clean sheet in an outstanding performance.
+This led to trials with Newcastle United in England, Udinese in Italy, LB Châteauroux in France, Daugava Rīga in Latvia and APOEL in Cyprus.
 In the United States, Perrella spent time with the Carolina Railhawks (now North Carolina FC) and Sporting Kansas City.
 Perrella's European tour came to an end when he was denied of dual citizenship (US/France) and returned to the US.

 In 2013, Perrella signed with Jacksonville Armada FC at the start of the clubs franchise.
 After making zero appearances in four months, Perrella left for Sporting Kansas City.

 In 2016, Perrella signed with Bethlehem Steel FC.
 Perrella also had previous stints with Carolina Railhawks of the NASL and New Jersey Copa SC of the NPSL On May 1, 2017, Steel FC announced that they and Perrella had mutually parted ways, with Perrella not making an appearance during the 2017 season.

 On May 14, 2017, Perella signed with Jacksonville Armada FC on a one match loan to provide goalkeeping cover.

 On August 10, 2017, Perella signed with Pittsburgh Riverhounds of the USL on a contract for the remainder of the season.
 He was intended as a replacement for Keasel Broome, who had to undergo season-ending wrist surgery.
 Perrella's contract expired at the end of the season and was not renewed by the Riverhounds.
 He made eight appearances during his short spell with the club.

 In 2018 Perella played with NPSL side Atlantic City FC and was the Keystone Conference goalkeeper of the year.